rudeboybert/MATH116/problem-sets.md

 ---

 While I encourage you to discuss homeworks with your peers, you must submit your own answers and not simple rewordings of another's work.
-Furthermore, all collaborations must be explicitly acknowledged at the top of your submissions.
+Furthermore, **all collaborations must be explicitly acknowledged at the top of your submissions**.

 ## Problem Set I